NI 5 min read

 Key Developments

 The £23 million investment programme will fund a range of improvements across the store network, including refurbishments, new equipment, and enhanced customer facilities.
-The Centra The Barbican concept store, which has been unveiled as part of the announcement, features a new store layout, an expanded fresh food offering, and a range of sustainability initiatives including energy-efficient lighting and refrigeration systems.
+The Centra The Barbican concept store, which has been unveiled as the blueprint for the future of Musgrave's convenience retail offering, features a curated premium alcohol selection alongside its expanded fresh food and deli offering, quality coffee, and extensive food-to-go options.
+The store's technology and sustainability features — including solar panels and energy-efficient refrigeration — reflect the growing importance of environmental credentials to Northern Ireland consumers.

 The investment is expected to create and sustain a significant number of jobs across Northern Ireland, providing a boost to local employment at a time when the broader economic environment remains challenging.
-Musgrave NI's managing director Trevor Magill described the investment as a demonstration of the company's long-term commitment to Northern Ireland and its communities.
+Musgrave NI also operates three Marketplace cash-and-carry branches in Belfast, Derry, and Lurgan, serving the wider food service and independent retail sectors, meaning the ripple effects of the investment extend well beyond the consumer-facing store network.
+As Belfast Chamber reports, the investment is a welcome boost for the Northern Ireland retail sector.

 Why It Matters